meowdding/catharsis/docs/miscellaneous/cats_file_format.md

 ## Publishing to Modrinth

-Since Modrinth only allows .zip files to be uploaded, you can put the .cats file inside a .zip file when publishing to Modrinth.
+Since Modrinth only allows .zip files to be uploaded, you can put the .cats file inside a .zip file and naming the zip `<>.cats.zip`when publishing to Modrinth.
 You can also add pack.mcmeta and the icon alongside the .cats in the zip which appear when catharsis isn't installed, the pack.mcmeta and the icon inside the .cats get prioritized.

 ````
-YourPack.zip
+YourPack.cats.zip
 ├── YourPack.cats
 │   ├── pack.png      # Shows when catharsis is installed
 │   └── pack.mcmeta   # Shows when catharsis is installed